Coelecanth/Project-guideFlyFishing/TESTING.md

 ## Pyhton Linting breaks code

-While I was perfroming regression testing after making changes to the pyton code, it was found that the changes made to profiles.forms.py to make it confirm to Pyhton best practice, caused the code to fail.
-(See image below) the changes made were based on suggested method given in the Pep8ci document, on splitting line (eg the lie exceeded 79 caharaTERS) i changed the code (see FAILED code below) and used [ ] to encapsultate the HTML string.
+While I was perfroming regression testing after making changes to the pyton code for pyhton lint, it was found that the changes made to profiles.forms.py to make it confirm to Python best practice, caused the code to fail.
+(See image below) The changes made were based on suggested method given in the Pep8ci document, on splitting line (eg the line exceeded 79 characters)
+I had changed the code from being on asingle to split across two (see FAILED code below) and used [ ] and quote marks to encapsultate the HTML string.
+I used [ ] to differntiate from ( ) so it was more obvious to the code reviewer.
-On loading the the profiles page i received
+On loading the profiles page I received the following message.

 ![screenshot](documentation/img/errors/err-lint.jpg)

-After some extensive investigation going through all the commits and the changes I made when linting the code and having narrowed it down to only chnages made on python files in profiles I eventually traced the error back to the below.
+After some extensive investigation going through all the commits and the changes I made when linting the code and having narrowed it down to only chnages made on python files in profiles I eventually traced the error back to the below lines, i tried placing lines 33 and 34 on a single line ecapsauled with [ ], but this also failed, even though documnentation says this should work.
-I tried placing the string on a single line ecapsauled with [ ], but this also failed, it was only after some experimenatation with with removing brackets and then adding ( ) atha solution was found, this was also subsequently tested with Pepc8i to make sure it conformed, which it does.
+It was only after some experimenatation with this; removing brackets quote marks, that adding ( ) provided a solution, this was also subsequently tested with Pepc8i to make sure it conformed, which it does.

 ```python